Exemption Based on the Need to Care for an Ill or Incapacitated Person Residing in the Home

 • The expected duration of the disability, and

-• The extent to which the disability requires someone to be in the home to care for him or her.
+• The extent to which the disability requires someone to be in the home to care for them.

-If an extension is requested on a previously completed CW 61that has expired or if the person is not under a doctor’s care and this is the initial request, refer the client to for a County Health Evaluation.
-Refer to “Review of Incapacity [1-430.3],” page 11-7.
+If an extension is requested on a previously completed Authorization to Release Medical Information (CW 61) that has expired or if the person is not under a doctor’s care and this is the initial request, refer the client to a County Health Evaluation.

-Note: When the family member is severely disabled and requiring compliance with CHERP would pose an undue hardship on the client, the EW may consult with his/her Supervisor.
+Note: When the family member is severely disabled and requiring compliance with CHERP would pose an undue hardship on the client, the Social Services Benefits Specialist (SSBS) may consult with their Supervisor.
 The Supervisor has the discretion to exempt a client from CHERP and continue accepting the verification from the individual’s doctor.

 Cal-Learn